-1Department of Geoscience and Natural Resource Management, University of Copenhagen, 1350 Copenhagen K, Denmark 2Geological Survey of Denmark and Greenland (GEUS), 1350, Copenhagen K, Denmark 3School of Geography and water@leeds, University of Leeds, Woodhouse Lane, Leeds, LS2 9JT, UK 4DTU Space - National Space Institute, Technical University of Denmark, Kgs.
-Lyngby, Denmark

-10 Correspondence to: Mads Dømgaard (mld@ign.ku.dk)
+- 1Department of Geoscience and Natural Resource Management, University of Copenhagen, 1350 Copenhagen K, Denmark 2Geological Survey of Denmark and Greenland (GEUS), 1350, Copenhagen K, Denmark 3School of Geography and water@leeds, University of Leeds, Woodhouse Lane, Leeds, LS2 9JT, UK - 4DTU Space National Space Institute, Technical University of Denmark, Kgs.
+Lyngby, Denmark - 10 Correspondence to: Mads Dømgaard (mld@ign.ku.dk)

 Abstract.
-Glacial lake outburst floods (GLOFs) or 'jökulhlaups' from ice-dammed lakes are frequent in Greenland and can influence local ice dynamics and cause bedrock displacement and geomorphological changes as well as pose flooding hazards.
-Multidecadal time series of lake drainage dates, volumes and flood outlets are rare, but essential for understanding the impact on, as well as the interaction with, the surrounding landscape, identifying drainage mechanisms, and for mitigating downstream

-- 15 flood effects.
-In this study, we use high-resolution digital elevation models (DEM) and orthophotos (0.1 x 0.1 m) generated from uncrewed aerial vehicle (UAV) field surveys, in combination with optical satellite imagery to reconstruct robust lake volume changes associated with 14 GLOFs between 2007 and 2021 at Russell Glacier, West Greenland.
+Glacial lake outburst floods (GLOFs) or 'jökulhlaups' from ice-dammed lakes are frequent in Greenland and can influence local ice dynamics and bedrock motion, cause geomorphological changes, as well as pose flooding hazards.
+Multidecadal time series of lake drainage dates, volumes, and flood outlets are extremely rare.
+However, they are essential for determining the scale and frequency of future GLOFs, identifying drainage mechanisms, and for mitigating downstream flood effects.
+In this study, we use high-resolution digital elevation models (DEM) and orthophotos (0.1 x 0.1 m) generated from uncrewed aerial vehicle (UAV) field surveys, in combination with optical satellite imagery.
+This allows us to reconstruct robust lake volume changes associated with 14 GLOFs between 2007 and 2021 at Russell Glacier, West Greenland.
 As a result, this is one of the most comprehensive and longest records of ice-dammed lake drainages in Greenland to date.
-Importantly, we find a mean difference of ~10 % between our lake drainage volumes when compared with estimates derived from a gauged - 20 hydrograph 27 km downstream.
-Due to thinning of the local ice dam, the potential maximum drainage volume in 2021 is c.
-60 % smaller than that estimated to have drained in 2007.
-Our time series also reveals variations in the drainage dates ranging from late May to mid-September and moreover that drained volumes range between 0.9 37.7 M m3.
+Importantly, we find a mean difference of ~10 % between our lake drainage volumes when compared with estimates derived from a gauged hydrograph 27 km downstream.
+Due to thinning of the local ice dam, the potential maximum drainage volume in 2021 is ~60 % smaller than that estimated to have drained in 2007.
+Our time series also reveals variations in the drainage dates ranging from late May to mid-September and drainage volumes ranging between 0.9 - 37.7 M m3.
 We attribute these fluctuations between short periods of relatively high and low drainage volumes to a weakening of the ice dam and an incomplete sealing of the englacial tunnel following the large GLOFs.
-This syphoning drainage mechanism is triggered by a - 25 reduction in englacial meltwater, likely driven by late-seasonal drainage and sudden air temperature reductions, as well as annual variations in the glacial drainage system.
+This syphoning drainage mechanism is triggered by a reduction in englacial meltwater, likely driven by late-seasonal drainage and sudden air temperature reductions, as well as annual variations in the glacial drainage system.
 Furthermore, we provide geomorphological evidence of an additional drainage route first observed following the 2021 GLOF, with a sub- or en-glacial flow pathway, as well as supraglacial water flow across the ice margin.
-It seems probable that the new drainage route will become dominant in the future which will drive changes in the downstream geomorphology and raise the risk of flooding-related hazards as the existing buffering outlet lakes - 30 will be bypassed.
+It seems probable that the new drainage route will become dominant in the future.
+This will drive changes in the downstream geomorphology and raise the risk of flooding-related hazards as the existing buffering outlet lakes will be bypassed.